latra/wow-voiceover-esES-web/README.md

 The Voice Clonning Dataset used is based on World of Warcraft NPC voices, availables on [WoWHead](https://www.wowhead.com/classic/es/sounds), and some additions, mixes, and modifications to improve the results

-### You can download the Voices dataset that I'm using [HERE](https://github.com/latra/wow-webvoices-esES/releases/tag/v0.1.0)

 ## Voice Generation
 The english version provided by [mrthinger](https://github.com/mrthinger) and the team that's behind the addon was created by using [ElevenLabs](https://elevenlabs.io/).